 3. Luck & Teamwork

-- How many of those students are interested in joining or starting a fraternity?
+How many (and which) students are interested in starting a new fraternity?

-- How many of the students a recruiter connects with can afford membership or find the cost to be of value?
+How many of the students can afford the cost of membership & how many consider it to be worth the cost?

 1. Residential Staff

-The recent fad is to require that a fraternity station a staff member on a campus for a semester or a year.
-This is pulled from the sororities (who do everything right, right?) but typically means that a staff member is "based” out of a location and just travels to other chapters from there.
+One recent fad (thanks Beta) is to require that a fraternity station a staff member on campus for a semester or a full academic year.
+This tactic is pulled from the sorority playbook but often means that a staff member is "based" on campus and travels to other chapters from there.